bhongzkee/playwright-ts-project-datacom/README.md

 It follows the **Page Object Model (POM)** design pattern for maintainability.

 The framework is designed to:
-- Automate user actions and assertions across web pages
+- Automate user actions and assertions across web pages with meaningful error message
 - Separate test logic from UI interactions
 - Run on multiple browsers (Chromium, Firefox, WebKit)